defold/doc/docs/en/manuals/flash.md

 You can find the id of a game object by running the following code in its script component: `print(go.get_id())`.
 This will print the id of the current game object in the console.
 :::

 Message passing and addressing is a key concept in Defold game development.
-The [message passing manual](/manuals/message-passing) is a very important starting point.
+In some cases the simple examples listed above are not expressive enough.
+The [message passing manual](/manuals/message-passing) covers all cases.

-## Flash---dynamically creating movie clips
+## Flash—dynamically creating movie clips

 In order to dynamically create movie clips in Flash, ActionScript Linkage first needs to be set up: